-A hard copy of the paper is due on Friday, April 27, by noon.
+A hard copy of the paper is due on Friday, April 26, by noon, my office.

-Guidelines regarding requirements and rubric for the paper are at the end of syllabus and also posted on Canvas under 'Modules.'
+GUIDELINES regarding requirements and a rubric for the paper are at the end of syllabus and also posted on Canvas under 'Modules.'

 (5) participation